-When in the car as a Pre-Learner or Learner in the passenger seat why not start learning and practice some important skills in a fun way that develops a natural skill?
-Pick a car ahead of you and ask see if you can guess what they're going to do BEFORE they even signal their intent.
+When in the car as a Pre-Learner or Learner as the passenger why not start learning and practice some important skills in a fun way that develops a natural skill?
+Pick a car ahead of you and see if you can guess what they're going to do BEFORE they even signal their intent.

 The lights on the rear of the car in front of you are there to warn you what they are doing/planning on doing.
 When they start indicating you can predict what is coming, the car will drift over the same side as the indicator, slow down and maybe stop (depending on traffic).
 Finally they will turn in the direction of the indication.
 You'll see these same behaviours in a car that has failed to indicate, a lot of the time you can predict what a car is about to do before they even signal their intent.

-You then should check your mirrors, especially for bikes, and start to slow down.
-If clear, drift over to the other side of the road in preparation to pass them, check the road markings and oncoming traffic and if safe to do so pass the turning vehicle.
+Once you've recognised they are turning you should check your mirrors, especially for bikes, and start to slow down.
+If clear, check the road markings to see if you are allowed to cross them, if so drift slightly over the line in preparation to pass them whilst re-checking for oncoming traffic; then if safe to do so pass the turning vehicle.